Searle Freedom Trust

 The Searle Freedom Trust is a 501(c)(3) grant-making foundation located in the United States.
 It was established by business executive Daniel C. Searle in 1998.
-As of 2017, the trust had an endowment of $141 million.
+As of 2023, the trust had an endowment of $54.5 million.
+The Searle Freedom Trust will close on December 31, 2025.

 Origins

 Searle considered himself a free enterprise conservative and desired to support organizations with similar views.
 The source of the trust's endowment was money inherited from pharmaceutical company G.D.
 Searle, LLC, whose best-known products included Metamucil, Dramamine, NutraSweet, and Enovid, the first female oral contraceptive.

 Leadership

 The president of the Searle Freedom Trust is Kimberly O. Dennis.
 She was previously executive director of SFT's predecessor, the D & D Foundation.
 She heads the board of Donors Trust, is an Earhart Foundation trustee, is on the board of Property and Environment Research Center, and was the first executive director of the Philanthropy Roundtable.
 Previous positions include director of National Research Initiative Competitive Grants Program and work at the John M. Olin Foundation.
 She received the 2019 Roe Award from the State Policy Network and the 2009-10 Arthur Vining Davis Award from Rollins College.